web statistics

 Collaborating across cultures and languages is a way of life at AIS.

-Our AIS founders sought to create a private school based on the principles of inclusion and internationalism that offers a diverse international community, language immersion programs, and an exceptional education program.
+The founders of AIS sought to create a private school based on the principles of inclusion and internationalism that offers a diverse international community.

-As an International Baccalaureate World School, we seek to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
+As an IB school, we are committed to the mission of IB that “Develops inquiring, knowledgeable, and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 Buckhead Local History